 All you have to do is to meet the EXCOS (organizers) of these conferences in advance, register with them and if need be pay a little some in advance and you will be allowed to sell your coffee there.

-If there are any comments for me as regards this article please drop them below and don’t forget to share the article with your friends you never know who you might be helping out.
+If there are any comments for me as regards this article please drop them below and do not forget to share the article with your friends you never know who you might be helping out.